 Working with a teacher

-For many, the chance to work with experienced Zen teachers such as Tenshin Roshi, Keizan Sensei or Ken Jones, each of whom has more than thirty years experience of Zen practice, is the high point of a retreat.
-Each has a unique, individual viewpoint and the morning Dharma talks and face-to-face personal meetings with these teachers during the meditation periods can be life changing, whether you are working with a koan or dealing with the ‘stuff’ of everyday life.
+For many, the chance to work with an experienced Zen teacher such as Keizan Roshi, who has more than thirty years experience of Zen practice, is the high point of a retreat.
+Each has a unique, individual viewpoint and the morning Dharma talks and face-to-face personal meetings with the teacher during the meditation periods can be life changing, whether you are working with a koan or dealing with the ‘stuff’ of everyday life.

 Choice of retreats

-StoneWater Zen Sangha provides a choice of retreats most months through the year, each with its own distinctive flavour: Lake District retreats are held at Keizan Sensei’s home and provide an intimate rural setting for up to ten people.
+StoneWater Zen Sangha provides a choice of retreats most months through the year, each with its own distinctive flavour: Lake District retreats are held at Keizan Roshi’s home and provide an intimate rural setting for up to ten people.
 The twice yearly Crosby retreats, just outside Liverpool, for up to 50 people attract people from across the UK and Europe.
-And we are now experimenting with urban retreats at our Liverpool Dojo.
+We also run urban retreats at our Liverpool Zendo, called ‘Retreat to the City’.

 Because of their location and setting, or because of practical barriers such as stairs, the Lake District and Liverpool zendos are not accessible for people with mobility impairments.
 The Crosby venue however is wheelchair friendly.